Countly/countly-sdk-documentation/android/current.md

 </p>
 <h1>Crash reporting</h1>
 <p>
-  <span style="font-weight:400">The Countly SDK for Android has the ability to collect&nbsp;</span><a href="http://resources.count.ly/docs/introduction-to-crash-reporting-and-analytics"><span style="font-weight:400">crash reports</span></a><span style="font-weight:400">,</span><span style="font-weight:400">&nbsp;which you may examine and resolve later on the server.</span>
+  <span style="font-weight: 400;">The Countly SDK for Android has the ability to collect&nbsp;</span><a href="http://resources.count.ly/docs/introduction-to-crash-reporting-and-analytics"><span style="font-weight: 400;">crash reports</span></a><span style="font-weight: 400;">,</span><span style="font-weight: 400;">&nbsp;which you may examine and resolve later on the server.</span>
 </p>
 <h2>Enabling automatic crash reporting</h2>
 <p>
   To enable automatic crash reporting, call the following function on the config object.
-  <span style="font-weight:400">After init, this will enable crash reporting, which will automatically catch uncaught Java exceptions.&nbsp;</span>They
+  <span style="font-weight: 400;">After init, this will enable crash reporting, which will automatically catch uncaught Java exceptions.&nbsp;</span>They
   will be sent to the dashboard once the app is launched again and the SDK is initiated.
 </p>
 <pre><code class="java">config.enableCrashReporting();</code></pre>
 <h2>Adding a custom key-value segment to a crash report</h2>
 <p>
-  <span style="font-weight:400">You may add a key/value segment to crash reports.
+  <span style="font-weight: 400;">You may add a key/value segment to crash reports.
 For example, you could set which specific library or framework version you used in your app.
 You may then figure out if there is any correlation between the specific library or another segment and the crash reports.</span>
 </p>
 <p>
-  <span style="font-weight:400">Use the following function for this purpose:</span>
+  <span style="font-weight: 400;">Use the following function for this purpose:</span>
 </p>
 <pre><code class="java">config.setCustomCrashSegment(Map&lt;String, String&gt; segments)</code></pre>
 <h2>Accessing crash-related functionality</h2>